mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/anthropic.md

 3. **UI Service**:
    - The interface layout and components are configured in `main.py` using Gradio's UI building functions.

+4. **Logger Service**:
+   - Log retention and flush intervals can be configured in `logger/main.py`.
+   - MongoDB connection details for log storage are set in the environment variables.

+5. **Nginx Service**:
+   - Load balancing configuration can be adjusted in the `nginx/nginx.conf` file.

 ## 6. Usage

 1. Open the application in a web browser at `http://<ec2-instance-ip>:7860`.